What you can expectBy Mayo Clinic Staff

 - Beverages.
 Drink lots of water after the surgery.
 Don't drink alcoholic, caffeinated, carbonated or hot beverages in the first 24 hours.
 Don't drink with a straw for at least a week because the sucking action can dislodge the blood clot from the socket.

 - Food.
 Eat only soft foods, such as yogurt or applesauce, for the first 24 hours.
 Start eating semisoft foods when you can tolerate them.
 Avoid hard, chewy, hot or spicy foods that might get stuck in the socket or irritate the wound.

 - Cleaning your mouth.
-Don't brush your teeth, rinse your mouth, spit or use a mouthwash during the first 24 hours after the surgery.
-After that time, gently rinse your mouth with warm salt water every two hours and after meals for a week after your surgery.
-Mix 1/2 teaspoon (2.5 milliliters) of table salt in 8 ounces (237 milliliters) of water.
-After the first 24 hours, resume brushing your teeth, being particularly gentle near the surgical wound to avoid disrupting any stitches.
+Don't brush your teeth, rinse your mouth, spit or use mouthwash during the first 24 hours after surgery.
+Typically you'll be told to resume brushing your teeth after the first 24 hours.
+Be particularly gentle near the surgical wound when brushing and gently rinse your mouth with warm salt water every two hours and after meals for a week.

 - Stitches.
 You may have stitches that dissolve within a few weeks or no stitches at all.
 If your stitches need to be removed, schedule an appointment to have them taken out.

 Call your dentist or oral surgeon if you experience any of the following signs or symptoms, which could indicate an infection, nerve damage or other serious complication: